We know that copyright can be a lot to get your head around. To help, we've answered some of our most frequently asked questions below.

 Music: Under the Copyright Act, schools can perform and play music in the course of its activities but only to an audience of students or staff.
 Any other audience, including parents, makes the performance a public performance and requires a licence.
 The OneMusic Schools Licence gives schools the freedom to perform music at concerts, fundraising and social events, make recordings of performances for students and their families, create and copy digital music files for use in lessons, stream events from the school website, and extends photocopying allowances for sheet music.

 Audio-visual: A Screenrights Educational Licence grants educators the freedom to use tv programmes, films and material from the internet legally in education for a low annual fee.
 The fees collected are distributed to the owners of the works used to help support the creation of new material for education.
-With a Screenrights licence, you can access to tens of thousands of online programmes and films curated by educational resource centres such as ETV and ClickView, copyright cleared.
-Use material in class, link it in documents and LMS, share it with staff and students.
+With a Screenrights licence, you can access to tens of thousands of programmes and films curated for educational use by online resource centres such as ETV and ClickView, copyright cleared.
+Use material in class or in remote learning, link it in documents and LMS, share it with staff and students.

 Music: If the videos are being played as a part of the course of school activities, exclusively to an audience of students and staff this use is covered under the Copyright Act, and a licence for the music included in YouTube videos is not required.
 If the videos are played as a part of an after-school programme, or if there are members of the public present (including parents), a licence is required.

-Audio-visual: Some material available on YouTube may be used, however you cannot be sure of the authenticity or whether the material has been made available legally.
-With a Screenrights licence, you are granted the freedom to use online video platforms including YouTube as well as material from tv and radio legally.
-Advertising can also be a challenge on YouTube and the Screenrights licence grants you access to tens of thousands of curated videos for education, copyright cleared and ad-free, through online educational resource centres such as ETV or ClickView.
+Audio-visual: Some material available on YouTube may be used, however you cannot always be sure of its authenticity or whether the material has been made available legally.
+With a Screenrights licence, you are granted the freedom to use online video platforms including YouTube as well as material from tv and radio.
+Advertising and the comments left by other people on YouTube and other online video platforms can be undesirable in educational settings, the Screenrights licence supports access to tens of thousands of curated videos for education, copyright cleared and ad-free, when you subscribe to online educational resource centres ETV or ClickView.

 Music: If a music streaming service is played in the classroom as a part of the course of school activities, exclusively to an audience of students and staff, this use is covered under the Copyright Act, and a music licence is not required.
 It’s worth noting that music streaming services are generally only licensed for personal use, so any use of the service by schools is likely to be in contravention of the terms and conditions of the service.